 Spiritual practice heals from within

-As a spiritual practice, a Reiki treatment doesn’t rearrange the biofield as much as it reminds the system of its capacity to self-heal (which often includes rearranging the biofield from within).
+As a spiritual practice, a Reiki treatment doesn’t rearrange the biofield as much as it reminds the system of its capacity to self-heal.
+That remembered wellness often leads to a rearranged biofield, but that’s happened spontaneously from within.

 In energy medicine, the therapist does the housecleaning, whereas through spiritual practice, we alter our state from within.